 - CDs or mp3 files of recorded natural sounds like the sea or birdsong

 - tinnitus apps (software applications) for smartphones and tablet devices – many of these are free to download

 - sound generators and other sound therapy devices.

 These portable sound generators are often known as tinnitus relaxers.
 They produce a range of quiet, natural sounds, such as birdsong and falling raindrops, to create a peaceful atmosphere and distract you from your tinnitus.

-There’s a range of different sound generators available – some are designed for use at night and have a timer so they switch off when you’re asleep, and some come with extra features to help you relax, such as aromatherapy fragrances and coloured lights.
+There’s a range of different sound generators available – some are for use at night and have a timer so they switch off when you are asleep, and some come with extra features to help you relax, such as aromatherapy fragrances and coloured lights.

 Sound pillows and pillow speakers

-These are designed to distract you from your tinnitus when you’re trying to sleep.
+These products are designed to distract you from tinnitus when you’re trying to sleep.
 A sound pillow is a pillow with built-in speakers, and pillow speakers fit inside a pillowcase.

 You can connect sound pillows and pillow speakers to your tinnitus relaxer or music player.
 They are useful because they let you listen to sounds in bed without the discomfort of earphones or headphones.
 And if you have a partner, they let you listen to sounds in bed without disturbing them.